 Tackling a home renovation project requires more than an eye for design and the ability to match colors.
 You also need to understand how the various parts of a structure fit together, and you may even have to (gasp) do some math.

-What’s more, a home improvement project done wrong can be expensive to fix or even downright dangerous.
-Before you end up with a DIY disaster, here are seven times when you should probably call in a pro.
+What’s more, a home improvement project done wrong can be expensive to fix, or even dangerous.
+Before you end up with a DIY disaster, here are six times when you should probably call in a pro.

 1. You don’t understand what you’re doing

 Yes, this seems so obvious, doesn’t it?
-And yet, some people try to do projects where they really don’t understand the mechanics of what they’re trying to do.
+And yet, some people try to do projects when they don’t understand the mechanics.
 Perhaps they mistakenly think it will all simply fall into place once they get a bit further into the project.

 Don’t assume project instructions will make sense later.
-You need to know what you’re doing right from the start.
-Otherwise, you won’t be able to identify potential problems as they arise or, worse, you could get halfway through and find you can’t figure out how to finish.
+Know what you’re doing right from the start.
+Otherwise, you won’t be able to identify potential problems as they arise.
+Or worse, you could get halfway through and find you can’t finish.

 The same thing goes for tools, especially power tools.
-If you don’t know how to work something, maybe you shouldn’t be using it.
+If you don’t know how to use something, maybe you shouldn’t be using it.

 Failing to heed this advice could result in shoddy work or personal injury.
 Neither is a good outcome for a DIY project.

-When someone familiar with the project says you’re crazy for attempting it, that should be a cue to reconsider.
-Now, you don’t necessarily have to give up on every project simply because someone is skeptical, but you should ask yourself these questions:
+When someone familiar with the project says you’re crazy for attempting it, it’s a cue to reconsider.
+Ask yourself these questions:

-- Has this person done the project themselves?
+- Has this person done such a project themselves?

-- Have they heard from multiple people who have tried the project?
-(This may be your local hardware store employee.)
+- Have they heard from multiple people who have tried such a project?

 - Do they have a vested interest in discouraging you from doing the project?

-Contractors may play Negative Nellies because they want your business, so you may not want to rely on their advice alone.
-However, if your best friend who is handy says the project is a nightmare, you might want to give some thought to his or her words.
+Contractors may play Negative Nellies because they want your business, so don’t rely on their advice alone.
+However, if your best friend who is handy says the project is a nightmare, give some thought to her words.

-Sometimes, you might be completely capable of finishing a home renovation on your own, but that still doesn’t mean you should attempt the project.
+Even if you are capable of finishing a home renovation on your own, that doesn’t mean you should attempt the project.

-If you already have a full schedule of work and family obligations, how much time are you really going to be able to devote to the renovation?
-And will you really want to live with your kitchen being a construction site for months on end?
-If your answers are “not much” and “no,” then you should call a pro.
+If you already have a full schedule of work and family obligations, how much time are you going to devote to the renovation?
+Will you want to live with your kitchen being a construction site for months on end?
+If your answers are “not much” and “no,” call a pro.

 It might not matter if the shelves in your closet are crooked or the paint in your bedroom is uneven.
-No one except you and your immediate family will probably see those anyway.
+No one except your immediate family will see those anyway.

-However, if your kitchen cabinets are misaligned, it may be obvious to everyone who walks into your house.
+However, if your kitchen cabinets are misaligned, it may be obvious to everyone who walks into the house.
 Consider who will see the project, the likelihood you’ll mess it up and how embarrassed you’ll be when a visitor notices your mistakes.
-Consider, too, that a visibly botched job — done badly or not to code — can affect the value of your home if you decide to sell it.
-Then, decide whether it’s worth continuing on your own.
+A visibly botched job — done badly or not to code — can affect the value of your home if you decide to sell it.

-There’s really no question that anything involving major electrical and plumbing work needs to be left to the pros.
+Anything involving major electrical or plumbing work needs to be left to pros.

-Poor plumbing could lead to a messy situation and water damage that will end up costing you more than what you would have paid to have the job done right in the first place.
-As for the electrical, we’re talking house fires and putting your family’s safety in jeopardy if you do it wrong.
-In my book, that sort of risk isn’t worth saving a few bucks to do it yourself.
+Poor plumbing could lead to a messy situation and water damage that will end up costing more to fix than you would have paid to have the job done right in the first place.

-7. Serious injury is a possibility if something goes wrong
+6. Serious injury is possible if something goes wrong

 Re-shingling a house with a steeply sloped roof comes to mind.
-According to an article by DoitYourself.com, about 170,000 people go to the hospital each year because of injuries related to ladders alone.
+According to an article by DoItYourself.com, each year millions of DIYers working on home projects end up going to the hospital.
+About 170,000 people are treated at hospitals every year because of injuries related to ladders alone.

 Another peril is knocking down walls when you’re not sure which beams are supporting the roof.